Amazon KDP ▷ Register and Sell Books from Nigeria (Earn $1k)

 - Publish book on Amazon Kindle and start earning royalties in Nigeria

-What is Amazon Kindle Publishing?
+What is Amazon Kindle Direct Publishing (KDP)?

 Kindle Direct Publishing is Amazon e-book self-publishing platform launched in November 2007, concurrently with the first Amazon Kindle device.